Ledmington/ledmington.github.io/_posts/2022-03-30-most-liked-features.md

 I find it absolutely wonderful and it already helped me many times.
 It comes with a normal distribution, simple syntax and gets the job done fast.
 What else can you ask for?

 Note: AFAIK it only looks for a directory with the name of the given package and opens the pdf inside that folder.
-Unfortunately, it doesn't compile the documentation (that could be written in LaTeX) with a lazy style, adn maybe that's the reason why the TeXlive distro weighs around 4 GBs.
+Unfortunately, it doesn't compile the documentation (that could be written in LaTeX) with a lazy style, and maybe that's the reason why the TeXlive distro weighs around 4 GBs.

 # Visual Studio Code Web mode
 This section's title is a spoiler.
 I actually don't know how this thing is called but I'll stick with this name.
 Maybe you don't know about this and can discover it yourself by clicking [here](https://vscode.dev).